 NYC parking rules versus DMV regulations

-On the other hand, if a pick up truck weighing in excess of 5,500 pounds with an uncapped bed is registered as a passenger vehicle, and parks on a NYC street, it can be issued a parking ticket for improper registration because the owner violated the DMV regulations that is incorporated in the NYC parking violation.
+On the other hand, if a pickup truck weighing in excess of 5,500 pounds with a uncapped bed is registered as a passenger vehicle, and parks on an NYC street, it can be issued a parking ticket for improper registration because the owner violated the DMV regulations that are incorporated in the NYC parking violation.

-Furthermore, if an unaltered pick up truck weighing in excess of 5,500 pounds is properly registered as a commercial vehicle, it can still be issued a parking ticket for unaltered commercial vehicle because a pick up truck bearing commercial plates must be altered.
+Furthermore, if an unaltered pickup truck weighing in excess of 5,500 pounds is properly registered as a commercial vehicle, it can still be issued a parking ticket for an unaltered commercial vehicle because a pickup truck bearing commercial plates must be altered.